WebReflection/heresy/README.md

   * automatic component name definition passed through the optional `Component.style(...selectors)` to inject related styles only once per definition
   * automatic [handleEvent](https://medium.com/@WebReflection/dom-handleevent-a-cross-platform-standard-since-year-2000-5bf17287fd38) pattern so that you can forget the unnecessary overhead of `this.method = this.method.bind(this)`
   * out of the box lifecycle events, such as `oninit(event)`, `onconnected(event)`, `ondisconnected(event)` or `onattributechanged(event)`, so that you can skip the ugly `attributeChangedCallback` and other unintuitive callbacks right away (but still use them if you like)
+  * out of the box `observedAttributes` and `booleanAttributes` behavior, borrowed directly from [HyperHTMLElement](https://github.com/WebReflection/hyperHTML-Element#readme) Class
   * automatic, smart component initializer via `Component.new()` that avoids all the quirks related to the initialization of custom elements and built-ins
   * an ever available `comp.is` string (you won't believe it's not always an attribute if created procedurally via a registered class)
   * automatic, lazy `this.html` and `this.svg` template literal tags, to populate a component's content within its optionally, locally scoped defined elements